Skip to main content

 Why Medical Offices Require More Frequent Cleaning

-• High patient turnover
+• High patient turnover throughout the day

-• Shared medical equipment
+• Shared medical equipment used by multiple patients

-• Exposure to pathogens
+• Exposure to bacteria, viruses, and other pathogens

-• Sensitive clinical environments
+• Sensitive clinical environments requiring strict sanitation

 Recommended Cleaning Frequency for Medical Offices